NinaTian98369/Bert-Multi-label-Classifier/README.md

 # Bert multi-label text classification by PyTorch

 This repo contains a PyTorch implementation of a pretrained BERT model  for multi-label text classification.
+Note that this is code uses an old version of Hugging Face's Transformoer.

+Tested on PyTorch 1.1.0

 ## Structure of the code